sheritsh/s21_3DViewer_v1.0/README.md

     - Translate the model by a given distance in relation to the X, Y, Z axes.
     - Rotate the model by a given angle relative to its X, Y, Z axes.
     - Scale the model by a given value.
-- GUI implementation, based on any GUI library with API for C89/C99/C11 (GTK+, Nuklear, raygui, microui, libagar, libui, IUP, LCUI, CEF, Qt, etc.)
+- GUI implementation, based on any GUI library with API for C89/C99/C11 <br/>
+  * For Linix: GTK+, CEF, Qt<br/>
+  * For Mac: GTK+, Nuklear, raygui, microui, libagar, libui, IUP, LCUI, CEF, Qt
 - The graphical user interface must contain:
     - A button to select the model file and a field to output its name.
     - A visualisation area for the wireframe model.